MicrosoftDocs/memdocs/memdocs/configmgr/comanage/how-to-prepare-Win10.md

   - CCMHOSTNAME
   - SMSSITECODE

-- The following properties are required when using Azure AD for client authentication instead of PKI-based client authentication certificates:
+- Prior to version 1810, the following properties are required when using Azure AD for client authentication instead of PKI-based client authentication certificates.
+Starting in version 1810 these properties are not requried for Azure AD authenicated installation:
   - AADCLIENTAPPID
   - AADRESOURCEURI